Rise to Success: Career Highlights of Ronda Rousey

 2015: Fundraising for Black Jaguar-White Tiger Foundation

-In 2015, Ronda Rousey raised money by auctioning signed T-shirts for the Black Jaguar-White Tiger Foundation, contributing to wildlife conservation efforts.
+In 2015, Ronda Rousey raised money by auctioning signed T-shirts for the Black Jaguar-White Tiger Foundation.

 January 23, 2016: Host of Saturday Night Live

-On January 23, 2016, Ronda Rousey hosted an episode of the late-night variety show Saturday Night Live, with Selena Gomez as the musical guest, marking a significant milestone in her career as a mainstream entertainer.
+On January 23, 2016, Ronda Rousey hosted an episode of Saturday Night Live, with Selena Gomez as the musical guest.

-On December 30, 2016, Ronda Rousey returned to UFC after over a year away and faced Amanda Nunes at UFC 207, losing the fight via TKO in the first round.
+On December 30, 2016, after over a year away from the sport, Ronda Rousey returned to face Amanda Nunes at UFC 207, losing via TKO in the first round.

-In 2017, it was reported that Ronda Rousey had signed with WWE on a full-time basis and had been training at the WWE Performance Center in Orlando, Florida.
+In 2017, Ronda Rousey signed with WWE on a full-time basis and trained at the WWE Performance Center in Orlando, Florida, under Brian Kendrick.

-On January 28, 2018, Ronda Rousey made a surprise appearance at the Royal Rumble, confronting Alexa Bliss, Charlotte Flair, and Asuka, and signed a full-time contract with WWE.
+On January 28, 2018, Ronda Rousey made a surprise appearance at the Royal Rumble, confronting the champions.
+She signed a full-time contract with WWE and became part of the Raw brand.
 The jacket she wore belonged to "Rowdy" Roddy Piper.

 On July 9, 2018, Ronda Rousey was confirmed as one of the two pre-order bonus characters for the video game WWE 2K19.
-She has also appeared in other video games like EA Sports UFC and WWE SuperCard.
+She has also appeared in other games like EA Sports UFC, WWE 2K20, WWE 2K Battlegrounds, and mobile games.

-In July 2018, Ronda Rousey was inducted into the UFC Hall of Fame, cementing her legacy in the sport.
+In July 2018, Ronda Rousey was inducted into the UFC Hall of Fame.

 2018: WWE Debut and Raw Women's Championship

-In 2018, Ronda Rousey began her professional wrestling career by signing with WWE and debuting at WrestleMania 34.
-She later won the Raw Women's Championship at SummerSlam and defended it at WWE's first all-women's pay-per-view, Evolution.
+In 2018, Ronda Rousey began her professional wrestling career, signing with WWE and debuting at WrestleMania 34.
+She later won the Raw Women's Championship at SummerSlam.

-On January 17, 2019, Ronda Rousey was confirmed to be voicing Sonya Blade in the video game Mortal Kombat 11, marking her involvement in the popular fighting game franchise.
+On January 17, 2019, it was confirmed that Ronda Rousey would be the voice of Sonya Blade in the video game Mortal Kombat 11.

 On January 28, 2019, Ronda Rousey retained her title against Bayley on Raw and continued her feud with Becky Lynch, who had won the Royal Rumble match and chose to challenge her in a title match at WrestleMania 35.

-On August 18, 2019, it was revealed that Ronda Rousey is appearing as a recurring character Lena Bosko in the third season of Fox's 9-1-1 series.
-During her first day of shooting, she injured two fingers and had to be rushed to the hospital.
+On August 18, 2019, it was announced that Ronda Rousey would be a recurring character, Lena Bosko, in the third season of Fox's 9-1-1 series.
+On her first day of shooting, she injured two fingers, resulting in a fractured ring finger and a broken middle finger with a nearly severed tendon, requiring surgery.

 Loading Video...